python-websockets/websockets/docs/design.rst

 containing the message.
 Fragmentation isn't supported at this time.

-:meth:`~protocol.WebSocketCommonProtocol.ping()` writes a ping frame and returns a :class:`~asyncio.Future` which will be completed when a matching pong frame is received.
+:meth:`~protocol.WebSocketCommonProtocol.ping()` writes a ping frame and yields a :class:`~asyncio.Future` which will be completed when a matching pong frame is received.

 :meth:`~protocol.WebSocketCommonProtocol.pong()` writes a pong frame.